massimobonanni/AZ-203-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-203_02_lab_ak.md

 1. In the **Azure Blob Storage input** section, select **Install** to install the **Microsoft.Azure.WebJobs.Extensions.Storage** extension.

     > **Note**: Wait for the function app to finish installing the extension before continuing with this lab.
-Installation can take 2-5 minutes.
+Installation can take from 2 to 5 minutes.

 1. Back in the **Azure Blob Storage input** section, perform the following actions: